cbh123/shlinked/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Note: in order for posts to successfully upload, I'll need to send you the `.env` file with the AWS secret keys.
-But everything else should work without that.

 # Charlie's Guide to Learning What's Going On Here

 I am putting all my thoughts here on how to introduce you to ShlinkedIn code + Elixir / Phoenix.
 There's a lot of stuff here but do not be discouraged!